 Exclusions.
 Payments that are not subject to Pennsylvania income tax include:

-• Employee contributions to an Internal Revenue Code Section 125 plan for coverage for hospitalization, sickness, disability or death, supplemental unemployment benefits, or strike benefits.
+• Employee contributions to a Section 125 cafeteria plan for coverage for hospitalization, sickness, disability or death, supplemental unemployment benefits, or strike benefits.

 • Sick pay and sick leave not representing regular wages, including payments made by third-party insurers for sickness or disability.